 “Making the environmental changes has made a real difference,” Elisabeth said.

 “Residents who previously didn’t speak are now interacting, and others who were often agitated are engaged in new ways.
 Staff say the atmosphere is much calmer, and families are also excited and say visits are more relaxed.”

-Elisabeth said the enthusiasm of staff to implement individual strategies was key to the project’s success.
+Elisabeth said the enthusiasm of staff to implement the individual wellbeing initiatives was key to the project’s success.